darrenarmstrong85/task-202307/lib/task3/readme.md

 As this will be mainly performing asof-joins in-memory using trade1min, I would expect to limit the number of processes by how many CPUs are available on the server.
-In the above example, 10 secondary threads are used, so if we have 100 CPUs available.
-Some amount of tuning would be needed to find the optimimum combination of secondary threads and processes.
+In the above example, 10 secondary threads are used, so if we have 100 CPUs available we would set up 10 HDB mirrors.
+Some amount of tuning would be needed to find the optimimum combination of secondary threads and processes, but given the maximum number of points required is expected to be 1,000, this would give a reasonable balance between parallelism (and therefore performance) for individual queries, and responsiveness when under heavy simultaneous load.

+This balance is also likely to lead to very predictable performance even when under load, which may subjectively improve the user experience more than having more variable performance under load, and so prevent spurious retries by the user.

+If we were to choose a processor for this design, I would prioritize core count over clock speed and other metrics.
+At the time of writing, the latest AMD Epyc processors can service up to 256 threads per socket.
+A 2-socket server would allow us to service 512 threads, or around 50 users concurrently.

 ### Design strengths and weaknesses